 · By Allergy Defender

-Allergies: Why they make us so miserable
+Allergies: Why they make us so miserable and allergy symptoms

 My mother-in-law once had a total of nine television sets sprinkled throughout her house.
 I'm like her in a way…I have boxes of tissues littering my home too.
 There's a box in each bathroom, the kitchen, and bedrooms, and don't' forget the living room.
 Why, you may ask?
 I've got allergies.